 - your finances improve

-- you don’t co-operate with the official receiver - eg you don’t give them the information they ask for
+- you do not co-operate with the official receiver - for example you do not give them the information they ask for

 If you get new debt after your DRO is approved you could: